1Dimension/LC_Defects/README.md

 [The code is still under construction]

+Please email yiweiw@ucr.edu if you have any questions.

 This C++ code is designed to simulate defect structures in liquid crystals under confinement, based on the Landau-de Gennes free energy framework, using a 'discrete-then-minimize' strategy.

 Primarily, the code is for the simulations in the following study: